 From 1922 until his death in 1933 Sir Lyndsey Byron Peters KBE was living in the house.
 He was chairman of a War Office Committee, having made his money in rubber estates.
 It was probable that in his time the early house was demolished.
 Following his death, an unsuccessful attempt was made to sell the property, including the house, outbuildings and 102 acres to Surrey County Council for £15,000.

-Pennyhill Park House ws left by Colin Goldsworthy Heywood to his family (his nephews and nieces) on his death in 1972.
+Pennyhill Park House was left by Colin Goldsworthy Heywood to his family (his nephews and nieces) on his death in 1972.
 They sold the property to Mr Peter Garbut and his son, Michael and in 1973 it was opened as a hotel.
-They later sold it to Mr Ian Hayton and the family still lives on the estate today.
+They later sold it to Mr Ian Hayton and the family still lives adjacent to the estate today.

 1982 to present

-Exclusive Hotels and Venues purchased Pennyhill Park in 1982 and it has since been completely transformed.
-It has expanded from a 17 bedroom country house hotel with a variety of facilities including a 45,000 sq. ft. spa, floodlit tennis court, two award-winning restaurants, The Bakery, a 9 hole golf course and most recently, the England Rugby Training Facility and rugby pitch.
+Exclusive Collection purchased Pennyhill Park in 1982 and it has since been completely transformed.
+It has expanded from a 17 bedroom country house hotel with a variety of facilities including a 45,000 sq. ft. spa, floodlit tennis court, two award-winning restaurants, a bakery and most recently, the England Rugby Training Facility and rugby pitch.